susanyang17/doc/tutorial/displaySpreadsheet.md

 # Display Your First Spreadsheet
 Starts from this section, we will explain the basics of how to develope a web application with Keikai based on tutorial project.
+All JSP and Java files mentioned in this tutorial already exist under the folder `src/main/webapp` and `src/main/java` respectively.

 To make things simple, we are running our 1st Keikai in a JSP page.
 First, put a `<div>` as an anchor element, which Keikai renders a spreadsheet at.
 It can be any place you like on the page.
 Then specify `id` attribute so that you can pass it to Keikai engine to identify the anchor element.